 CURRENT FAVS AT TRADER JOE’S

 Let’s start with the snacks because I love snacks!
-While I love potato chips, I’m not impressed with the potato chip selection at Trader Joe’s but that’s okay because they have such a big variety of different snacks.
+While I love potato chips, I’m not impressed with the potato chip selection at Trader Joe’s but that’s okay because they have such a big variety of different snacks for all your snacking desires:

 - Dark chocolate covered pretzel slims ($2.99) – crunchy, chocolately goodness with a slightly salty taste.
 If you leave these on your desk, you will eat the entire bag.